 "Lord, help me to be more childlike today.
-Help me simply come to you when I'm burdened or just to him and his mission.
-Then Jesus goes to teach and to preach, beginning with strong words for the towns in which he worked great cures and where the people have not repented.
-Rather than being discouraged, Jesus prays to his Father and we have the privilege of overhearing him say that, although these things are hidden from those who seemed educated and clever, "you have revealed them to the childlike."
+Help me simply come to you when I'm burdened or just tired, rather than all the other places I tend to go for relief.
+Let me be yoked to you as I carry out the promises of my life today.
+Free me from my impatience and tendency to judge others.
+Teach me how showing others the mercy you have showed me we have the privilege of overhearing him say that, although these things are hidden from those who seemed educated and clever, "you have revealed them to the childlike."
 Jesus invites us to come to him - when we are burdened - and he will give us rest.
 He doesn't tell us we will have no burden.
 By taking up his burden, the mission he gives us will be light.
 When the Pharisees go after his disciples because in their hunger they picked grain on the Sabbath, Jesus challenges them to learn what God meant by these words from the prophet Hosea, "I desire mercy, not sacrifice."
 From that point on, those who rejected him conspired to kill him.